pimcore/pimcore/install-profiles/Readme.md

-# How to use an install profile without installing them
+# How to use an install profile without installing it

 This example uses the profile `demo-cms`, so for other profiles you may change the commands below accordingly.